nvnlo/OCR-task/README.md

 ## Instructions to reproduce the output

 The `output.txt` file contained in this repository was generated with the code available in the `code/` folder.
-Once all packages are properly loaded in, make sure that your file is in the same folder as the image data, as it is imperative to running it.
+To recreate the same output file, all that needs to be done is `pip install easyocr`, then import it.
+If the image files and code are in the same folder, it will run fine and loop through all images.